``` ```

 Why This Exists

 OrthoSystem didn't emerge from a startup accelerator or a corporate AI lab.
-It emerged from the unusual intersection of two careers that shouldn't have overlapped—and the realization that understanding both domains deeply enough reveals solutions invisible to specialists in either.
+It emerged from the unusual intersection of two careers that shouldn't have overlapped and the realization that understanding both domains deeply enough reveals solutions invisible in isolation.

 1997–2001